adamsilver/fdpb/01-Register.md

 Instant feedback causes the interface to update even though the user didn't take explicit action.
 This creates a jarring, disruptive and ambiguous experience.
 Instead, we'll give users respect by putting them firmly in control.
 To do this, we'll provide feedback when they explicitly submit the form.

-To design inclusively, we must first consider the experience without Javascript, which is far more common than most people think[^].
+To design inclusively, we must first consider the experience without Javascript, which is far more common than most people think[^13].

 > ‘There is no creativity without constraint’